greendam/QuickHeal/README.md

 ## Installation
 - Download QuickHeal from this repository into your Interface folder and remove the "-main" in the folder name
 - Download HealComm (better to anticipate other heals) from here https://github.com/Bestoriop/HealComm
-- Download Bonusscanner (Makes QuickHeal and HealComm more accurate by taking gear and +Heal into account) : https://github.com/GryllsAddons/BonusScanner

 ## Usage